 Transfer credits must be acceptable toward graduate degrees at the institution where the courses were completed.
-Only resident graduate courses (at the institution where the courses were completed) with a grade of "B" (3.00) or higher may be transferred.
+Only resident graduate courses (at the institution where the courses were completed) with an "A" (4.00) or "B" (3.00) grade may be transferred.
 A course with the grade of pass, credit, or satisfactory may not be transferred.